SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method.
 Currently has
   a Hermite interpolant because its stiff-aware 3rd order interpolant is not yet implemented.

+##### Rosenbrock-W Methods

+- `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for very stiff equations with oscillations at low tolerances.
+2nd order stiff-aware interpolation.
+- `Rosenbrock32` - An Order 3/2 A-Stable Rosenbrock-W method which is good for mildy stiff equations without oscillations at low tolerances.
+Note that this method is prone to instability in the presence of oscillations, so use with caution.
+  2nd order stiff-aware interpolation.
+- `RosenbrockW6S4OS` - A 4th order L-stable Rosenbrock-W method (fixed step only).
+- `ROS34PW1a` - A 4th order L-stable Rosenbrock-W method.
+- `ROS34PW1b` - A 4th order L-stable Rosenbrock-W method.
+- `ROS34PW2` - A 4th order stiffy accurate Rosenbrock-W method for PDAEs.
+- `ROS34PW3` - A 4th order strongly A-stable (Rinf~0.63) Rosenbrock-W method.

 #### Stabilized Explicit Methods